-Archiving transfers data from syslog-ng Store Box (SSB) to an external storage solution, cleanup removes (deletes) old files.
-Archived data can be accessed and searched, but cannot be restored (moved back) to the SSB appliance.
+Archiving transfers data from SPS to an external storage solution, cleanup removes (deletes) old files.
+Archived data can be accessed and searched, but cannot be restored (moved back) to the SPS appliance.

 To configure a cleanup policy that does not archive data to a remote server, see Creating a cleanup policy.

 To configure archiving using SMB/CIFS, see Creating an archive policy using SMB/CIFS.

 To configure archiving using NFS, see Creating an archive policy using NFS.